 To receive a report from the Employment Committee following the Clerk’s review meeting on the 8th February.

 291 Items for next agenda

 292 Close of Meeting and announcement of next meeting:

-The next meeting of the Full Council will be held at the on Monday 10th March 2025 at 7.30pm.
+The next meeting of the Full Council will be held at the Clavering Village Hall on Monday 10th March 2025 at 7.30pm.